-If Xfinity by Comcast is the main — or only — cable internet option where you live, then we have good news for you: Comcast is one of the best internet service providers (ISPs) in the U.S. It offers a wide variety of plans, with download speeds ranging from 15 to 2,000 megabytes per second (Mbps).
+If Comcast Xfinity is the main — or only — cable internet option where you live, then we have good news for you: Comcast is one of the best internet service providers (ISPs) in the US.
+It offers a wide variety of plans, with download speeds ranging from 25 to 2,000 megabytes per second (Mbps).
 That’s among the fastest on the market.
 Comcast is also the most widespread provider, with far-reaching service in 39 states and Washington DC.

 To top it off, Comcast is ranked among the most reliable ISPs.
-What does that mean for customers?
-It means you’re a lot more likely to actually receive the internet speeds you pay for.
+This means that you’re a lot more likely to actually receive the internet speeds you pay for.
 Xfinity takes second place nationwide for its ability to deliver on advertised speeds (scoring just below Optimum).
-Perks like reliability and diverse internet packages help to make up for Comcast’s one real drawback: its traditionally low-rated customer service.

-Pretty much.
-Technically we can’t call Comcast the most reliable provider, as Optimum’s score eked past it in the Federal Communication Commission’s (FCC’s) latest report.
-But Comcast’s rating is nothing to sneeze at: It passes the 80/95 benchmark, meaning that at least 80% of customers receive advertised speeds 95% of the time.
+Yes.
+Technically, we can’t call Comcast the most reliable provider, as Optimum eked past it in the Federal Communication Commission’s (FCC’s) latest report.
+But Xfinity passes the 80/95 benchmark, meaning that at least 80% of customers receive advertised speeds 95% of the time.
 In terms of reliability, Xfinity beats most cable internet providers — and it far surpasses DSL and satellite options.

 Reliable service that’s available almost anywhere